Clothes Dryer Vent Safety & Installation Tips

 Advantages of Using Metal Dryer Vent Ducts

 The Lint King Inc. prefers rigid-solid metal dryer vent ducting where possible for Clothes Dryer Vent Safety.
-TLK’s next choice is semi-rigid metal pipe.
-I found that this material is easily dented or crushed breaking open and leaking lint and other gases into your home’s interior.
+TLK’s next choice is a semi-rigid metal pipe.
+I found this material easily dented or crushed, breaking open, and leaking lint and other gases into your home’s interior.

-Bottom line is that having smooth interior surface vents provide advantages for clothes dryer efficiency and fewer repairs.
+The bottom line is that having smooth interior surface vents provides advantages for clothes dryer efficiency and fewer repairs.
 How they help…

-- Provide better air flow, smoother internal surface
+- Provide better airflow and a smoother internal surface

 - Decrease accumulation of lint debris inside the duct system